-Sally is the oldest of 3 children and enjoys a very close relationship with both her siblings.
+Sally is the oldest of 3 children and enjoys a very close relationship with her parents, brother and sister.
 Her younger brother is married and has just had his first child!
-He currently lives in California where he owns his own business.
+He currently lives in Los Angeles where he owns his own business.
 Sally’s younger sister is finishing up her bar exams and will hopefully be practicing law by the end of the year.
-Sally grew up in a very happy and stable family, and has been blessed with extremely caring and loving parents who have always supported her and encouraged her to try and be her best.
+Sally grew up in a very happy and stable family, and has been blessed with extremely caring and loving parents who have always supported her and encouraged her to try, and be, her best.
 They sacrificed a lot to put Sally and her 2 siblings through private Christian schooling and always emphasized the importance of education and respect for everyone around them.

 Justin grew up living with his mom in Malton, ON.
 Growing up, Justin enjoyed playing sports, going to camps in the summer and hanging out with his friends.
-As he grew older a passion for God and music emerged in his life.
+As he grew older, a passion for God and music emerged in his life.
 As he taught himself to play the guitar he discovered that he had a natural musical gift and a keen ear.

 I am extremely blessed to have this man’s love and to be called his wife.
 I know that any child would be extremely blessed to call him Dad.

 Justin and I love to travel.
 We have visited Greece, Italy, France, Austria, Germany, Spain, Dubai, England, Egypt, many Caribbean islands, and various places in the United States and Canada.
 In Malachi’s short 2 years, he has travelled with us to Egypt twice, California 4 times and Florida twice.
 We hope to continue to travel with our children and show them this incredible world.

 Growing up in such a multicultural city as Toronto, we feel strongly that travel is a great way to expand our understanding of peoples and cultures around the world.
 Travel provides an education that cannot be learned from books and classrooms and this will definitely be something we hope to have our children experience as often as possible.
 We are amazed at the uniqueness of people around the world and we want our children to learn and appreciate that as well.
 One of the greatest aspects of different cultures is their history.
 We’ve had the privilege of visiting such historical sites as the various Gaudi structures in Barcelona, the Burj Khalifa in Dubai, the Louvre (and of course the Mona Lisa) in Paris, the pyramids in Egypt and the Statue of David in Italy.

 When Sally and I were dating we always talked about having a family.
 We always envisioned having children biologically as well as through adoption.
 After a few years of marriage we decided to try to start our family.
 However, after many years of unsuccessful fertility treatments it was clear that conceiving a child was not going to be the way our family grew.
-We are excited about the opportunity that adoption gives to both adult and child to experience the love of a family.
+After adopting Malachi, we are excited about the opportunity that adoption gives to both adult and child to experience the love of a family.
 A child who is raised in our home will be safe, loved and treasured.
 To us, parenting means shaping a little person into the best version of themselves.
 It means offering them the same unconditional love that God has shown to us.
 What a privilege.

 Thank you for considering us to be parents to your precious child.